CLICK A DECADE TO BEGIN YOUR TOUR

 1952

-A group of prominent business and civic leaders first meet to discuss ways to address community need.
-These eventual founding members include:
+A group of prominent business and civic leaders first meet to discuss ways to address

 Harold F. Volk